EL51xx

 EL5131

-This terminal supports setting cam/trigger outputs at certain counter values (for predefined time and direction).
+This terminal supports cam/trigger outputs at selected counter values for a defined time and direction.

-8 predefined threshold counter values can be entered and configured switch outputs on or off.
-These thresholds can also be accessed/updated during runtime.
+Eight predefined threshold values can be configured to switch outputs on or off.
+These thresholds can also be accessed and updated at runtime.

-Depending on how the terminal should be used, the following startup scripts exist:
+Depending on the intended use, the following startup scripts are available:

 # EL5131: Normal incremental encoder operation: